microsoft/accessibility-insights-windows/docs/TelemetryDetails.md

 Additional properties:
 Name | Value
 --- | ---
-`customDimensions.PatternMethod` | The pattern method that was invoked
+`customDimensions.PatternMethod` | The pattern method that was invoked.

 ### ReleaseChannel_ChangeConsidered
 Trigger: The user selects a new channel and is being shown the dialog to confirm the change.